Extensions can store cookies and access web storage APIs similarly to a normal website. However, in some cases these behave differently in extensions.

 Cookies set on chrome-extension:// pages always use

-can never be accessed in iframes and partitioning is not relevant.
+accessed in frames and partitioning is not relevant.